sampsyo/cs6120/content/blog/2022-05-18-learned-federated-query-optimization.md

 link = "https://www.linkedin.com/in/vgian/"
 +++

-# What was the goal?
+# Intro
-The goal of this project was to create an optimizer for a cross-database query compiler.
-A cross-database query, also known as federated query, is an SQL query that consists of tables that span across different, individual database systems.
-The main weakness with the already existing federated query optimization approaches is of the complexity of integration, as the existing solutions need to obtain specific knowledge from the externally connected databases by writing complex drivers.
-We propose a solution based on a machine learning model that enables the easy integration of any SQL-based system, with less than 10 loc.
+The goal of this project was to develop an optimizer for a _federated query_ compiler.
+A federated query, is an SQL query that consists of tables that span across different, individual database systems.
+One of the main drawbacks with the already existing federated query optimization approaches is the complexity of integration with new systems.
+The main reason is that the existing solutions need to obtain specific knowledge from the  externally connected databases by writing complex drivers (wrappers).

+We propose a machine learning based solution that enables the easy integration of any SQL-based system, with _less than 10 LoC_.

 ## Federated Query Compilation Challenges
-A lot of interesting challenges are arising in cross-database query compilation, due to the heterogeneity of the underlying infrastructure.
-An interesting challenge that arises is the following: How could the query plan be split to further subqueries and how the execution of these subqueries could be orchestrated across the different data sources in order to utilize the external data systems and take advantage of their powerful implementations (e.g. access methods and join algorithms)?
+A lot of interesting challenges arise in federated query compilation, due to the heterogeneous nature of the underlying infrastructure.
+One of the main challenges is the following:
+1. How could the query plan be split to further subqueries
+2. How the execution of these subqueries could be orchestrated across the different data sources in order utilize the external data systems and take advantage of their powerful implementations

-In this project, we experimented with a cross-database query system called Spark SQL, and we developed a cross-database query compiler that takes into account the heterogeneity of the underlying infrastructure and it's able to optimize the query with respect to each table location.
+   (e.g., access methods and join algorithms)?

+In this project, we used Spark SQL as our baseline.
+We developed a federated

 # What did you do?
 We mainly focused on the optimizer of our federated query compiler.
-We implemented a federated query compiler which is able to do optimize federated queries by splitting the execution of the initial query into individual, smaller parts that are pushed-down to the external database systems, achieving significant performance improvements.
+We implemented a federated query compiler which is able to do optimize federated queries by splitting the execution of the initial query into individual, smaller parts that are pushed down to the external database systems, achieving significant performance improvements.
 The optimizer of our query compiler is based on a machine learning approach which treats the external systems as black-boxes, profiles them and learns how to estimate the query execution cost of each individual system.
 Thus, our federated query compiler is able to easily connect with any system that supports SQL, without needing any expertise of the underlying